 Each data store configuration file datastore.xml specifies the location of a mapping file and triggers its loading as an app-schema data source.
 This file should not be confused with the source data store, which is specified inside the mapping file.

-''' For gsml:MappedFeature the file is workspaces/gsml/gsml_MappedFeature/datastore.xml
+For gsmlb:MappedFeature the file is workspaces/gsmlb/gsmlb MappedFeature/datastore.xml